ralph-the-badger/blog/README.md

 The user can enter a title, a short description and a content.
 The content can be written as markdown text which is then transcribed to HTML.

 Users need to sign up / log in to read articles, to edit and delete them.

 ## Stack

-NodeJS, Express, MongoDB, Mongoose, SASS, Template Engine EJS, Bootstrap, Babel, Parcel, Markdown, Cookie-Parser, JWT, Input Validation
+NodeJS, Express, MongoDB, Mongoose, SASS, Template Engine EJS, Bootstrap, Babel, Parcel, Markdown, Cookie-Parser, JWT and Input Validation (JOI).